gosmos/restful/README.md

 ```

 Empty program output signifies that everything went well and HTTP server
 us running.
-You should be able to see empty json object after accessing
+You should be able to see empty JSON object after accessing
 [localhost:8080/api/mytoys/](http://localhost:8080/api/mytoys/).

 Object is empty because map returned from *MyToysController.Index()*
 is empty.
 Try addding some code in controller's constructor
 that inserts content to *controler.storage* and see if your data
-is being encoded to [json](http://json.org) properly.
+is being encoded to [JSON](http://json.org/) properly.
 To see your changes in the browser you need to recompile and restart
 example program.